MateuszFido/LCMSpector/README.md

 ## Preface

+### Installation

+As of Dec 2024, pre-release binaries for `LC-Inspector` are distributed for Windows (64-bit) and MacOS (arm64).
+These can be found under `Releases` on the GitHub page of `LC-Inspector`'s main branch, `gui-redesign`.

+Since the binaries are currently NOT signed, it is possible for automatic antivirus/quarantine programs such as Microsoft Windows Defender to flag them as malware.

+On Windows, if this happens, go into `Windows Defender -> Protection history -> LC-Inspector`, find the LC-Inspector entry and click `Restore`.
+If the warning "Windows protected your PC" appears, click `More info` and `Run anyway`.

+On MacOS, the following command can be executed to remove an app from quarantine:
+`xattr -d com.apple.quarantine /path/to/app.app`

+so for example, if the app was copied to the Applications folder:

+`xattr -d com.apple.quarantine /Applications`

+If the command executes without any errors, the app should launch and work normally.

 ### Warning

 The graphical user interface (UI) of `LC-Inspector` is currently in early development.
 A lot of features visible in the UI is not functional yet.
 Bugs are prevalent and to be expected.